aprismatic/prismadb/README.md

 WHERE  b = 2;
 ```

-Please note that Prisma/DB currrently supports only a subset of the full SQL.
+Please note that Prisma/DB currently supports only a subset of the full SQL.
 We are constantly working to support more.
 If you encounter a problem with your queries, please head to the Issues section and let us know!